BHI Hebrew School

-Our Hebrew School is a long standing tradition at the Beaches Shul.
+Our Hebrew School is a long standing tradition at our historic Toronto synagogue.
 We shape the school as per the needs of the community.
 Our one-room cheder style class works very well for kids grades 1–7 to learn at their level of Jewishkeit, often with siblings in the same class.
 We study Jewish themes from around the calendar year.
 The goal is for them to recognize, understand and feel comfortable to participate in the rituals they see at home or at their grandparents’ and cousins’ homes.
 In our 2 hour class we study alef-bet so that they may someday read their bar/bat mitzvah parasha from the Hebrew text.
 We study the holidays and in between we study stories from the Torah, mitzvot, prayers and songs, modern Israel and what it means to be a Jew.

 The kids participate in the major festivals, our Latkefest at Chanukah, our Purim shpiel in the spring.
 We often hold a Tu B’shvat seder and we start the year with a community Sukkah build.

 We run a one hour kindergarten program Sunday mornings at 9:15 am where your child brings a parent or grandparent with them.
 It has become a beautiful morning of child-led family activity.
 Older siblings who are attending the primary school class that follows are invited to attend as well.

 The main 2 hour primary age class runs Sunday mornings from 10:30 am – 12:30 pm.